Oracle Hospitality Simphony (1) is a Point-of-Sale (POS) software product widely used in the Hospitality industry.

 EMC only works on Windows!
 Mac users, please use Parallels.

 EMC Configuration Hierarchy

-Simphony uses a hierarchical system that allows programming of large enterprises that have standardized menus and prices, and small restaurants that are unique.
+Simphony uses a hierarchical system that allows the programming of large enterprises that have standardized menus and prices and small restaurants that are unique.

-Let’s talk about the 4 different levels we can find in Simphony:
+Let’s talk about the four different levels we can find in Simphony: